How Much Do Speech-Language Pathologists Make? (2023)

-The U.S. Bureau of Labor Statistics reports that speech pathologists, also known as speech language pathologists, make a mean annual income of $83,240 as of May 2020, which is approximately $40.02 per hour.
-The lowest 10 percent of speech pathologists earned less than $50,370, and the highest 10 percent earned more than $122,790.
+The U.S. Bureau of Labor Statistics (BLS) reports that speech-language pathologists make a median annual income of $79,060 or $38 per hour.
+The lowest 10% of speech-language pathologists earned less than $51,310 and the highest 10% earned more than $125,560.

-The table below compares speech pathologist salaries across states and U.S. territories (Source: BLS Occupational Employment and Wages May 2020).
-You can also find data for the number of speech pathologists in each state as well as the number of speech pathologists per 1,000 jobs—a figure that can help you determine the job's popularity in a given location.
+The table below compares athletic speech pathologist salaries across states and U.S. territories (Source: BLS Occupational Employment and Wages May 2020).
+You can also find data for the number of athletic speech pathologists in each state as well as the number of athletic speech pathologists per 1,000 jobs—a figure that can help you determine the job's popularity in a given location.
 Not all locations have employment statistics.